-If you have a transfer student who did reasonably well in her original school and she is facing this transitional grade dip, she may be alarmed.
-She may wonder whether she should have transferred after all – or whether she transferred to the right school.
+If you have a transfer student who did reasonably well in their original school and are now facing this transitional grade dip, they may be alarmed.
+Your student may wonder whether they should have transferred after all – or whether they transferred to the right school.
 It may help if you can reassure your student that this struggle, this dip in GPA, is normal; and that most transfer students recover their grades within a semester or two.

-If you have a student who is considering a transfer next semester or next year, warn her ahead of time.
-Your student may be able to avoid it, but more importantly, if transfer shock does occur, she’ll worry less because she’ll know that others may be experiencing the same thing.
+If you have a student who is considering a transfer next semester or next year, warn them ahead of time.
+Your student may be able to avoid it, but more importantly, if transfer shock does occur, your student may worry less because they’ll know that others may be experiencing the same thing.

 Why does transfer shock happen?